Azure/azure-iot-sdk-c/iothub_client/samples/pnp/readme.md

 * When the thermostat receives a desired temperature, it immediately makes that the actual temperature to keep the simulation code easier to follow.
 In a real thermostat there would be delay between the desired temperature being set and the room reaching that state.

 * The command `getMaxMinReport` allows the application to specify statistics of the temperature since a given date.
 To keep the sample simple, we ignore this field and instead return statistics from the entire lifecycle of the executable.

+* When temperature controller receives a delay for reboot, we log the delay but do not schedule a worker to run at delay seconds later.